theostowell/tstowx.com/content/about/index.md

 ---

-When this section gets too long to read comfortably, I'm going to backlog it in [fundamentalised.com/journal](https://fundamentalised.com).
+When this section gets too long to read comfortably, I'm going to backlog it in [theostowell.me/journal](https://theostowell.me).
 There's nothing in there right now, rather this is a reminder to myself to get it done.

 Thanks for being here!

 -- Theo

-**P.S.** *You can reach out to me via email at [theo@fundamentalised.com](mailto:theo@fundamentalised.com).
+**P.S.** *You can reach out to me via email at [theo@theostowell.me](mailto:theo@theostowell.me).
 I'd be very happy to hear from you.*